willbrasic/UCI_Adult_Prediction/README.md

 ## Training

-I create a two neural networks: one which only contains linear activations and another more complex network with multiple hidden layers, BatchNorm, dropout, and ELU (https://pytorch.org/docs/stable/generated/torch.nn.ELU.html) activations which is a good alternative for ReLU that avoids non-differentiability at zero.
+I create two neural networks: one which only contains linear activations and another more complex network with multiple hidden layers, BatchNorm, dropout, and ELU (https://pytorch.org/docs/stable/generated/torch.nn.ELU.html) activations which is a good alternative for ReLU that avoids non-differentiability at zero.